mattpolzin/nix-idris2-packages/README.md

 This is an experimental stab at populating Nix derivations for all the same packages as Pack currently offers.

+In addition to the brief instructions given below, you can find example projects that use this packageset in the `examples/` folder.

 ## Using in your project
 You can use this packageset in your Flake-based project, your non-Flake project, or a developer shell.